WasiqB/wasiqb.github.io/_posts/2019-03-03-mavenproject-vs-javaproject.md

 ---
-title: "Why is Maven project more preferable than simple java project."
+title: "Why is Maven project more preferable than simple Java project."
 header:
   overlay_color: "#5e616c"
   overlay_filter: "0.5"
-  excerpt: In this post we will be discussing about the benefits of maven project over simple java project.
+  excerpt: In this post we will be discussing about the benefits of Maven project over simple Java project.
 categories:
   - Maven
   - Java
-  - automation testing
+  - Automation Testing
-  - testing
+  - Testing
 tags:
   - Maven
   - CI